tharasta3/Giggle/README.md

 # UM EECS441§3&4 F24 Giggle

 This repository contains documentation and examples for the Giggle app.
 The source code has been moved to a private repository for security and intellectual property reasons.
-Links to sourche code within this repository will not work.
+Links to source code within this repository will not work.

 | Video  |  Wiki |  Agile |
 |:-----:|:-----:|:--------:|